percona/psmdb-docs/docs/aws-iam.md

         The `mongo` client never sends the secret access key to Percona Server for MongoDB.

 3. Percona Server for MongoDB sends the received credentials to the AWS STS (Security Token Service) for verification
-5. The AWS STS service validates whether the signature is correct and answers with the user / role ARN that created the signature
+4. The AWS STS service validates whether the signature is correct and answers with the user / role ARN that created the signature
-6. Percona Server for MongoDB looks for the same username as the received ARN in the `$external` database and grants privileges to access Percona Server for MongoDB as defined for the respective user.
+5. Percona Server for MongoDB looks for the same username as the received ARN in the `$external` database and grants privileges to access Percona Server for MongoDB as defined for the respective user.

+Starting with version [6.0.6-8](release_notes/6.0.6-8.md), you can [configure the AWS STS endpoint](aws-iam-setup.md#configure-aws-sts-endpoint) by specifying the `setParameter.awsStsHost` in the configuration file.
+This allows you to send requests to the AWS resources of your choice to meet security requirements of your organization and ensure successful authentication.

 !!! admonition "See also"